jduffield65/coppafish/docs/pipeline/find_spots.md

 The `use_tiles`, `use_rounds` and `use_channels` parameters can be changed without having to re-run the `find_spots` section of the pipeline as explained [here](../notebook.md#changing-basic_info-mid-pipeline).
-It tiles/rounds/channels are added instead of removed though, it will need re-running, as will the `extract` step.
+If tiles/rounds/channels are added instead of removed though, it will need re-running, as will the `extract` step.

 ### [`n_spots_grid`](../code/plot/find_spots.md#coppafish.plot.find_spots.n_spots.n_spots_grid)
 The [`n_spots_grid`](../code/plot/find_spots.md#coppafish.plot.find_spots.n_spots.n_spots_grid) function is